Who Is Working On Your Case?

 If the retainer does not call the person dealing with the file a solicitor, a barrister or a Fellow of the Institute of Legal executives, then the person is probably not qualified.
 The most common misleading descriptions we come across are Litigation Executive and Litigation Manager.
 Both mean the person has no professional legal qualifications apart from having worked in a law firm.

-If you think you have been misled about who would be conducting your case and should not be paying as a result, or you have been charged incorrectly, please contact us to discuss how we can help.
+If you think you have been misled about who would be conducting your case and should not be paying as a result, or you have been charged incorrectly, please contact us for a free, no obligation enquiry.
+Call us on 01935 823883 or complete a Free Online Enquiry and we will soon be in touch with you.

 How Does It Work At Routh Clarke?